 Hey everybody and welcome back to Ketosmash!
 I’ve got part 2 of our keto on a budget series here this week

 and boy was it a challenge.
-I gave myself a challenge to be able to buy for myself for an entire week of meals for $60 CAD (or $48.75USD).
+I gave myself the challenge to be able to buy for myself an entire week of meals for $60 CAD (or $48.75USD).
 Let’s just say it wasn’t the easiest challenge as it meant not buying things I didn’t need such as Diet Pepsi and sticking more to clean eating and lots of meal prep.
 It also meant relying on a lot of ingredients we tend to be able to stretch, such as spices, that are expensive on the first buy but generally last a couple of months.
-Lastly, there were some items on this list that I normally don’t need to buy too often, such as chia seeds, that were able to help me make many meals for a small cost.
+Lastly, there were some items on this list that I normally don’t need to buy too often, such as chia seeds, that we’re able to help me make many meals for a small cost.
 Before we get started on the grocery list and meal prep ideas that go with that list, take a look at some important things to note prior to prepping!

 Meal Prep for Beginners:

 1) Have all your containers, pots, pans, etc ready to go.
 Also pre-heat your oven if you have many items that are being done at once in it.

 2) Understand that you may not get everything done in one day and that’s okay.
 Most foods have a “taste date” as I like to call it where after a couple of days in the fridge, they aren’t nearly as glamourous tasting.
 If that means prepping half of the week and then finishing up Wednesday, that’s perfectly okay!
 Just carve out your time for that Wednesday to continue.

 3) You can mix and match the meals above.
 If you feel like chicken lasts better than beef for lunches and pre-prepping those for the week, then switch them out.
 Most of the lunch and dinner meals can easily be heated up in microwaves at work and taste great the next day.